 Once all the mushy stuff was said, I also had to lay down the law, because I’m the big person and he’s the little person (okay, okay, GROWING little person) and that’s how it works around our parts.
 We chatted a bit about what it means to be in a relationship and he agreed that maybe 16, 17, 18 (more like 30, 31, 32! aack) years old is a more mature age to commit to a whole other person.
-We spoke about what that would mean, how we would support him (chaperoning dates etc) and that he has all this time now (okay, its ilke 8 months) to think about what it means to be in a relationship
+We spoke about what that would mean, how we would support him (chaperoning dates etc) and that he has all this time now to think about what it means to be in a relationship

 Go easy on ’em but also, don’t

 We laughed a lot and chatted about scenarios.
 We want our boys to grow up respecting women and treating the ones that they are close to with respect.
 Yep – I am not buying into that “my son’s a heart breaker” crap.
 Why?
 Because I have a daughter, and I will not allow my boy to treat a girl any differently to how we would expect a boy to treat our own daughter.
 Moms, you are raising someones future husband!
 You are raising someones future first love!
 I take that very seriously.